Azure-Samples/Serverless-microservices-reference-architecture/dotnet/README.md

 - I also created two additional auxiliary services: `ILoggerService` and `IAnalyticService`.
 I did not implement them yet.
 I feel they are important...we can discuss.
 - I used the concept if `ServiceFactory` to create instances.
 This is due to lack of `dependency injection` in `Functions`.
 At least I could not find a reasonable way to do it.
 - For now, I embedded `Car` within `Driver`.
 It can be separated if need be.
-- I used a naming convention in the function names i.e `G_Drivers`, `P_Drivers`, etc. This allows us to easily locate the function in the portal.
+- I used a naming convention in the orchestrator function names so they start with `O_` or `A_`.
+The first one denotes an orchestrator function i.e. `O_ManageTrip` and the second denotes an activity i.e. `A_TM_NotifyOtherDrivers`
+- I also used a naming convention in the orchestrator trigger function names so they start with `T_` i.e. `T_StartTripManager`

 ## Provisioning